TL;DR: Here is a video showing ascii transmission over the air @ 9600bps and 1200bps

 receiver$ rtl_fm -f 80.0e6 -W -s 200000 -r 48000 -o 6 | aplay -r 48k -f S16_LE

-1 : just use the ‘default’ alsa hook with pulseaudio, no need to set a specific hdw , https://wiki.debian.org/en/PulseAudio#Installing_PulseAudio.
+1 : you can use the ‘default’ alsa hook with pulseaudio, no need to set a specific hdw , see https://wiki.debian.org/en/PulseAudio#Installing_PulseAudio.
 You may want to increase the default value when using pulesaudio and gnuradio , ex :